 Electra Battery Materials's score of 20 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Electra Battery Materials reported total carbon emissions of approximately 1,530,000 kg CO2e.
-This figure includes 118,000 kg CO2e from Scope 1 emissions, 8,000 kg CO2e from Scope 2 emissions, and a significant 1,404,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals that purchased goods and services accounted for about 1,050,000 kg CO2e, while employee commuting contributed approximately 60,000 kg CO2e.
-Comparatively, in 2021, the company emitted around 1,460,000 kg CO2e, with Scope 1 emissions at 311,000 kg CO2e, Scope 2 at 1,000 kg CO2e, and Scope 3 at 1,228,000 kg CO2e.
-This indicates a slight increase in total emissions year-on-year, primarily driven by Scope 3 emissions.
-Electra Battery Materials has not disclosed any specific reduction targets or climate pledges, nor does it appear to have cascaded emissions data from a parent company.
-The absence of formal commitments suggests a need for further development in their climate strategy.
-The company is headquartered in California and operates within the battery materials sector, which is increasingly scrutinised for its environmental impact.
+In 2022, Electra Battery Materials reported total carbon emissions of approximately 1,530,000 kg CO2e, comprising 118,000 kg CO2e from Scope 1, 8,000 kg CO2e from Scope 2, and about 1,404,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown includes significant contributions from purchased goods and services (1,050,000 kg CO2e), fuel and energy-related activities (177,000 kg CO2e), and employee commuting (60,000 kg CO2e).
+Comparatively, in 2021, the company emitted around 1,455,000 kg CO2e, with Scope 1 emissions at 311,000 kg CO2e, Scope 2 at 1,000 kg CO2e, and Scope 3 at approximately 1,228,000 kg CO2e.
+This indicates a reduction in total emissions from 2021 to 2022, primarily driven by a decrease in Scope 1 emissions.
+Despite these figures, Electra Battery Materials has not set specific reduction targets or climate pledges, nor does it appear to have cascaded emissions data from a parent company.
+The company is committed to addressing its carbon footprint but lacks formalised initiatives or targets at this time.

 Access structured emissions data, company-specific emission factors, and source documents